Hungarian Bean and Mushroom Soup

 The Elder ‘tree’ is a flowering shrub growing to around 6m in height.
 It produces heads of creamy-white flowers in the spring and dark berries (black, blue/black or red) in the autumn.
 Both the berries and the flowers are only edible once cooked.

-This article covers how to cook elderberries and it’s nutritional benefits, the origin of their name, it’s history and some advice on different cultivars and how to grow them.
+This article covers how to cook elderberries and it’s nutritional benefits and some advice on different cultivars and how to grow them.

 Nutrition